Ultrahigh-energy cosmogenic neutrino emissions in the high-redshift universe

-Figure~\ref{fig:Neutrino_flux} shows the calculated neutrino fluxes.
-The data points representing the IceCube measurements of all-sky astrophysical neutrino flux~\cite{IceCubeCollaborationSS:GlobalFit2026} are also plotted for comparison.
+Figure~\ref{fig:Neutrino_flux} shows the calculated all-flavor neutrino fluxes.
+The data points representing IceCube measurements of the all-sky astrophysical neutrino flux~\cite{IceCubeCollaborationSS:GlobalFit2026} are also plotted for comparison.
 The neutrino spectrum has a pronounced bump at $\sim 50$~PeV.
 This bump feature is created based on the two effects: the $\Delta$(1232)-resonance effect in the photopion production, and the effect of the energy threshold to make the mass of a pi-meson in a collision.
 While the conventional cosmogenic neutrino energy flux has a bump at around EeV, a much higher temperature of the CMB in the early universe, combined with the large adiabatic energy loss, substantially lowers the bump energy.
-It is notable that the peak intensity at the bump can explain the IceCube data above PeV.
+It is notable that the peak intensity at the bump can explain the IceCube data above 10~PeV.

 The neutrino spectrum obtained by the simulations employing \textsc{crp}{ {ropa}} has been investigated by a semi-analytical calculation.
 Photohadronic interactions in the high-$z$ CMB field result in rapid energy losses of cosmic-ray protons, leading to quasi-calorimetric conversions of energies carried by protons into those carried by the secondary particles.
 This circumstance enables the estimation of the resulting neutrino flux by adopting the formulation for the neutrino emission from a source via $p\gamma$ interactions with adjustments to adequately describe the evolution of the CMB field.
-The formulation is described in the {\it End Matter}.
+The formulation is described in the {\it Supplemental Material}~\cite{suppl}~(see also references~\cite{Yoshida:2024fiu, Yoshida:2014uka, Mucke:1999yb} therein).
 The band delineated by the dashed curves in Fig.~\ref{fig:Neutrino_flux} indicates the analytical estimate.
 The spectral shape is narrower due to the approximation that neglects the Bethe-Heitler pair creation process and the contributions from interactions with EBL photons.
-However, the bump structure and its peak intensity are consistent with the results obtained by the full-blown simulation within the uncertainty arising from the simple analytical approximations.
-For further elaboration, refer to the follow-up discussions in the {\it End Matter}.
+However, the bump structure and its peak intensity are consistent with the results obtained by the full numerical simulation within the uncertainty arising from the simple analytical approximations.
+For further elaboration, refer to the follow-up discussions in the {\it Supplemental Material}~\cite{suppl}.
 We conclude that the prediction of the primary feature of the neutrino spectrum is sound and solid based on basic principles of physics in the CMB field.